 He talks straight sense on social media, business and entrepreneurship.
-Gary also drops f-bombs as often as you and I breath – good for him, I guess, bad for you if you cannot stand to hear f-bombs!
+He also drops f-bombs as often as you and I breath – good for him, I guess, bad for you if you cannot stand that talk.

 Master Content Repurposing like Gary Vee.

 Content (production) is the cost (of entry) to be relevant in our society – Annon